-Diplomatic relations between Ceylon, as Sri Lanka was known then, and the Union of Soviet Socialist Republics (USSR), the predecessor state of the Russian Federation.
+Diplomatic relations between Ceylon, as Sri Lanka was known then, and the Union of Soviet Socialist Republics (USSR), the predecessor state of the Russian Federation, were established on February 19, 1957.
 Sri Lanka recognized the Russian Federation as the successor state of the former USSR on 28 December 1991.
-Bilateral relations between the two countries which are founded on strong and ancient bonds of friendship have deepened and expanded during the last 59 years.
+Bilateral relations between the two countries which are founded on strong and ancient bonds of friendship have deepened and expanded during the last 61 years.
 The establishment of diplomatic relations has boosted the speedy development of mutually beneficial bilateral contacts in various spheres.

 Following the establishment of diplomatic relations and setting up resident diplomatic missions in each other's capitals, a solid base for mutual cooperation was laid down in the 1960s through bilateral agreements signed by our countries in the spheres of trade and economy, science, technology, education and culture.
 At the same time, the two countries reached agreement on opening of air and sea travel routes and on training of Sri Lankan specialists in the USSR.

 USSR, and subsequently Russia, has become a popular destination for Sri Lankan students pursuing higher education.
 It is estimated that to date about five thousand Sri Lankans have graduated in various fields from universities of former USSR and Russia.
 They are serving as experts in various fields in Sri Lanka contributing to the development of the nation.
 Russia continues to provide about 40 state scholarships annually for Sri Lankan students.